mustafaylmaz/facebookClone/README.md

 # Facebook Clone App
-Technologies used in the project
+Technologies used in the project:
 Reactjs, firebase, Spring Boot